-Hepo Ri can be seen from Samye: the small temple on the top and a huge rock painting of Buddha of Longivity in the middle of it.
+You can see Hepo Ri from Samye: the small temple on the top and a huge rock painting of Buddha of Longivity in the middle of it.
 The hike takes approximately 30 minutes to 1 hour.

 Chimpu caves are located 15 km to the East from Samye.
 You can reach them by a short hike or drive there.
 It is one of the most sacred sites in Tibet.
 In addition, it is located in a very picturesque place with great view on Yarlung valley.

 You will find Padma Sambhava’s meditation cave there, among many other caves.
 Buddhist practitioners still use the caves on the mountain for meditation and prolonged retreats.